jenkins-infra/repository-permissions-updater/README.md

   Regular script execution frequency needs to be aligned with this.
 * `gitHubSecretNamePrefix` - Prefix for secrets sent to GitHub repos.
   If unspecified, the value will be `MAVEN_` by default, or `DEV_MAVEN_` in _development mode_.
+* `jiraUserNamesJsonListUrl` - URL to a list containing known Jira user names of (potential) maintainers.
+  This is essentially a workaround to reduce the number of individual user lookups via Jira API.

 It expected the following environment variables to be set: